-The Kerberos Wizard prompts for information related to the KDC, the KDC Admin Account and the Service and Ambari principals.
+When choosing Existing MIT KDC or Existing Active Directory, the Kerberos Wizard prompts for information related to the KDC, the KDC Admin Account and the Service and Ambari principals.
 Once provided, Ambari will automatically create principals, generate keytabs and distribute keytabs to the hosts in the cluster.
 The services will be configured for Kerberos and the service components are restarted to authenticate against the KDC.
+This is the Automated Setup option.
+See Launching the Kerberos Wizard (Automated Setup) for more details.